HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   description="Bar chart tracking the year-over-year mobile adoption trends of the most popular platforms from 2022 to 2025.
 WordPress maintains a massive, consistent lead over its competitors, ending the period with a 35.6% adoption rate.
-While Wix and Squarespace have experienced steady growth, reaching 2.8% and 1.5% respectively, older open-source platforms like Joomla and Drupal have seen a gradual decline in market share.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1261903171&format=interactive", sheets_gid="54237467", sql_file="TODO.sql"
+While Wix and Squarespace have experienced steady growth, reaching 2.8% and 1.5% respectively, older open-source platforms like Joomla and Drupal have seen a gradual decline in market share.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1261903171&format=interactive", sheets_gid="54237467", sql_file="top_cms.sql"
   )
 }}

 Year-over-year growth among CMS platforms in 2025 is modest and uneven.
-Shopify remains the fastest-growing major CMS, increasing its share by roughly 0.5–0.6 percentage points to about 6.7–6.8%, continuing a decade-long rise driven largely by ecommerce.
-Squarespace shows smaller but positive growth of roughly 0.2–0.3 points, reaching around 3.0–3.3%.
+Shopify is a new entry this year having previously just been classified as under the Ecommerce category but now is included under CMS as well.
+Squarespace shows small but positive growth of roughly 0.2–0.3 points, reaching around 3.0–3.3%.
 Wix's growth slows sharply compared with prior years and is now effectively flat at about 5.2% after a period of rapid expansion.
 These gains are incremental and spread out, not indicative of a new wave of explosive growth.

 By contrast, WordPress's share declines slightly year over year—by less than one percentage point—from its 2024 peak, marking its first sustained slowdown after decades of expansion.
 Even so, WordPress still powers most CMS-driven sites and remains the clear leader across the web.
 Traditional open-source platforms like Joomla and Drupal continue long-term declines in overall share, though Drupal is still disproportionately represented among high-traffic sites.
 In short, the fastest-growing CMSs in 2025 are making gains in specific niches, while WordPress remains dominant in absolute terms and continues to anchor the broader ecosystem.

 ## WordPress in 2025

-{# TODO: Add an intro #}
+Given its dominance in the CMS world, it's worthwhile discussing it a bit more.

 ### Market and ecosystem